DammyShittu/Leaderboard-Project/README.md

 To get a local copy up and running follow these simple steps.

-- You can clone this repo by typing `git clone https://github.com/DammyShittu/ToDo-List-App.git` on your terminal.
+- You can clone this repo by typing `git clone https://github.com/DammyShittu/Leaderboard-Project.git` on your terminal.

-- Type `cd ToDo-List-App` to access the project on the terminal.
+- Type `cd Leaderboard-Project` to access the project on the terminal.

 - Run `npm install` from your editor's terminal.